 Although about aged 3 at the time I still recall this particular part of Catford, the looming old dark church opposite Timpson’s Coach Station and the drapers that still had a pulley system for the cashiers money sent wizzing across wires on the ceiling.
 Local south Londoner Boris Karloff was born in Forest Hill and Elsa Lanchester lived in Catford; so here they meet outside the gloomy Church of St Laurence and the equally gothic town hall.

 Today Chiesmans, tomorrow the world.

 Most children growing up in south east London in the 1960s will have come across Chiesmans department store in Lewisham, with the obligatory visit to Father Christmas.
 My favourite part was down in the basement, seemingly full of pipes where there was the toy department and indoor amusement area, with a dalek ride you could get into.

 This town wasn’t big enough for the both of us.

-The playground rumour of Worsley Bridge School, Beckenham during the early 1970’s took to a new level when it was said Los Angeles pop group Sparks had moved in nearby.
+The playground rumour of Worsley Bridge School, Beckenham during the early 1970’s took to a new level when it was said that Los Angeles pop group, Sparks had moved in nearby.
 The source of the rumour also told me he has a swimming pool in this back garden with a baby shark in it, though the Sparks bit turned out to be true!

 Sausage rolls; a cut above the rest.